roysourav/Farm/readme.md

-# Dairy farm ERP application is under construction
+# This is a Dairy farm ERP application, it is under construction now.